 Extremely easy to use, pre-reduced indigo makes setting up an indigo vat almost effortless.
-This specially formulated indigo is already 60% reduced; therefore, it allows you to use soda ash instead of lye in the dye vat.
+This specially formulated indigo is already 60% reduced so it allows you to use soda ash instead of lye in the dye vat.
 There is no need to paste up the indigo granules because they dissolve easily in water.
-The general idea in keeping an indigo vat is that you want to keep the vat as oxygen free as possible.
+The general idea in keeping an indigo vat is that you want to keep the vat as oxygen-free as possible.
 It is important to squeeze excess air from the fabric.
 It is also important not to splash the mixture while mixing or dyeing.
 Store the vat in an area where the temperature will remain between 68-85º F / 20-29º C (a comfortable room temperature).
 Keep out of reach of children and animals.
 Always store with the lid on the container.
 Keep in mind that the color is darker when wet.

 Precautions: Do not use utensils or dishes used for eating.
 WEAR GLOVES.

 The following recipe fits well in a 5 gal/18.93 L bucket.